Develop Your Elevator Pitch

 - Include AmeriCorps in the “Experience” section of your profile

-- Add 3-5 bullet points that describe your accomplishments; these can be the same as those on your resume
+- Add 3-5 bullet points that describe your accomplishments, similar to your resume

 - Remember to quantify whenever possible

-- Remember to lead with AmeriCorps and then include a brief description of the specific AmeriCorps program you served with
+- Remember to lead with AmeriCorps and then include a brief description of the specific AmeriCorps program where you served

 AmeriCorps VISTA Non-Competitive Eligibility